 This is a lovely, forgotten island.
 If you enjoy long walks, or just sitting and relaxing, this is the place for you.
 It may be a little harder to get to, but it is well worth the effort.
 Maio has a charm all of its own and the local people are some of the friendliest in the country.
 This is a lovely, sometimes overlooked island.

 The southern part of the island is largely desert, and in the north there are forests and a slightly more mountainous terrain.
-Cobbled roads connect all the small villages such as Morro, Calheta and Morrinho to the main town of Vila do Maio (also known as Porte Inglês).
+Cobbled roads connect all the small villages such as Morro, Calheta and Morrinho to the main town of Vila do Maio (also known as Porto Inglês).
 The roads are quiet and a guided tour of the island is a pleasant experience and will give the visitor an interesting day.
 A tour will take in the attractive little villages and the sand dunes at Morrinho, acacia forests (now the largest continuous wooded area within Cape Verde) and the charcoal pits.

 The main town of Vila do Maio is located in the south west of the island.
 It is on the coast and is where the airport and the ferry jetty are located.
-It is an attractive little town with quiet streets with very few cars.
+It is a quiet, attractive little town with very few cars.
 The quaint streets offer glimpses of the sea as they slope down the hillside.
-At the centre of the town is the Town Square, recently re-designed with attractive planting and places to site.
-The square is watched over by the Catholic church, which is Portuguese in style.
-Close by is the market hall where you can purchase fresh fruit, vegetables and on certain days meat.
+At the centre of the town is the Town Square, recently re-designed with attractive planting and places to sit.
+There are a few bars and restaurants dotted around the town, including Bar Tropikal on the beach.